 Nexus Mutual uses a token bonding curve (also known as a continuous token model), with the price in ETH driven by two main factors:

-The capitalisation level of the mutual - the level of funds available vs. funds required to meet all claims with a certain probability.
+How much capital the mutual needs to meet all claims with a certain probability.

-For more details see our Token Model explainer page.
+For more details see our Token Model page.

 We currently don't have plans to be listed on exchanges and don't expect to be in the near future.
 Due to the nature of the token model and the requirement for tokens to belong to members only, any exchange listing would have to be highly bespoke.